scb261/TachiyomiSY/README.md

 * Some minor stuff that isn't supported on Android 5.x.

 ## Download
-Get the app from [releases page](https://github.com/scb261/TachiyomiXZM/releases).
+Get the app from the [releases page](https://github.com/scb261/TachiyomiXZM/releases).
 There are no preview versions.

 ## Issues, Feature Requests and Contributing

 **Feature requests** and **Pull requests with new features** will be closed.

-Propose those features to Tachiyomi or TachiyomiSY, and I may eventually cherry pick them.
+**Bug reports** should contain a link to the commit from upstream that fixes it, otherwise I probably won't fix it.

-**Bug reports** and **Pull requests with fixes** are welcome.
+**Pull requests with fixes** are welcome.

 ## FAQ